aroy1903/To-Do-List/README.md

 # ToDoList

-To-do list made with JS,CSS,HTML and webpack.
+To-do list made with JavaScript , CSS, HTML and webpack.